shubhamchopade/techsapien/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the BSD Zero Clause License.
 Feel free to use and modify it according to your needs.
 See the `LICENSE` file for more information.